DAILY LIFE IN ANGLO SAXON ENGLAND

 The Anglo Saxons grew crops of wheat, barley and rye.
 They also grew peas, cabbages, parsnips, carrots and celery.
 They also ate fruit such as apples, blackberries, raspberries and sloes.
 They raised herds of goats, cattle and pigs and flocks of sheep.

-However farming in Anglo Saxon Times was very primitive.
-Farmers could not grow enough food to keep many of their animals through the winter so as winter approached most of them had to be slaughtered and the meat salted.
-The Saxons were subsistence farmers.
-(Farmers grew enough to feed themselves and their families and very little else).
-At times during the Saxon Era there were terrible famines in England when poor people starved to death.
+However farmers could not grow enough food to keep many of their animals through the winter so as winter approached most of them had to be slaughtered and the meat salted.

 The history of farming

 Some Anglo Saxons were craftsmen.
 They were blacksmiths, bronze smiths and potters.
 At first Anglo Saxon potters made vessels by hand but in the 7th century the potters wheel was introduced).
 Other craftsmen made things like combs from bone and antler or horn.
 There were also many leather workers and Anglo Saxon craftsmen also made elaborate jewelry for the rich.

 The Anglo Saxons lived in wooden huts with thatched roofs.
 Usually there was only one room shared by everybody.
 (Poor people shared their huts with animals divided from them by a screen.
 During the winter the animals body heat helped keep the hut warm).
 Thanes and their followers slept on beds but the poorest people slept on the floor.

 There were no panes of glass in windows, even in a Thane's hall and there were no chimneys.
 Floors were of earth or sometimes there were dug out and had wooden floorboards placed over them.
 There were no carpets.